Full question:

 Answer:

-Typically, a driver who backs into a parked vehicle is found at fault.
-Whether you could be considered operating a vehicle depends on the facts, such as whether the car was running.
-I suggest you speak to a local attorney before speaking to the other party's insurance carrier or signing any documents.
+Generally, the driver who backs into a parked vehicle is considered at fault.
+Whether you are deemed to be operating a vehicle depends on specific circumstances, such as whether the car was running at the time.
+It's advisable to consult a local attorney before discussing matters with the insurance company or signing any documents.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.